Director’s Liability & S.160 Assessments

 To successfully defend against a directors’ liability assessment, an individual must either prove that they acted diligently in their capacity as a director, or that it has been at least two years since they ceased to be a director.
 The burden of proof is on the director to establish their case.

-Our team of ex-CRA, tax lawyers and accountants regularly help directors fight the CRA with a range of services including audit defense, objection representation and tax court litigation.
+Our team of ex-CRA professionals, working in affiliation with tax lawyers from Farber Tax Law, regularly help directors fight the CRA with a range of services including audit defense, objection representation and tax court litigation.
 We have successfully defended directors against corporate tax liability and may be able to do the same for you.

 Contact us to learn more about how we can help.